MarshP/yon-readme/README.md

 There are display maps in various places:

 * Above the Public Smeltery in the nether
-* Marsh's Smiley base, on wall outside south door
+* MAMP's Smiley base, on wall outside south door
 * DgC's Rainbow Castle, North West Tower level 1 (nearest main entrance)
 * Somewhere Korvar made a massive overworld map of his epic railway
 * The End, in middle of central island, near exit portal and ladder to ice boat railway